Team LiF

 https://www.thereviewshub.com/blog-what-about-improvisation-in-the-uk/ |

-Su Jackson - WellbeingSu Jackson is an experienced Dramatherapist, who has worked with adults and children experiencing anxiety, depression, trauma, psychosis and addiction.
+Su Jackson - WellbeingSu Jackson is an Improviser and Dramatherapist from Liverpool.
+Through Dramatherapy Su has worked creatively with adults and children experiencing anxiety, depression, trauma and psychosis.